shift-happens-benchmark/icml-2022/docs/source/api.rst

 **broad-scale benchmark** that tests diverse aspects of current computer vision models and guides the way towards the next generation of models.

-Submissions to the workshop will be comprised of an addition of a ``Task``, which will be used to test the performance of various computer vision models on a new evaluation task you specify with your submission.
+Submissions to the workshop will be comprised of an addition of a :py:class:`Task <shifthappens.tasks.base.Task>`, which will be used to test the performance of various computer vision models on a new evaluation task you specify with your submission.
 Below we provide documentation for the ``shifthappens`` API.